libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 done
 ```

-This runs the python program above, and counts the number of open file
+This runs the program above and counts the number of open file descriptors 10
-descriptors 10 times a second.
+times a second.
 It peaks at over 12,000 open descriptors!
+You'll probably
-You'll probably need to make some tricky changes to your machine if you
+need to make some tricky changes to your machine if you want to be able to
-want to be able to run things like this.
+run things like this.

 ## Minimise during processing